Edge data centre market sizing

 Edge data centre market trends

-The accompanying report, Forecasting capacity of network edge computing, identifies some of the key trends within network edge data centre build and telecoms operators’ strategies:
+The accompanying report, Network edge capacity forecast: The role of hyperscalers, identifies some of the key trends within network edge data centre build and telecoms operators’ strategies:

 1. Most network edge data centres will be at the transport aggregation layer

-3. Most network edge data centres in 2021 are in North America, however the shift will focus to Asia which will contribute 53% of total edge capacity
+3. Most network edge data centres in 2021 are in North America, however the shift will focus to Asia – in 2026, 26% of network edge sites globally will be in China

 4. Telecoms operators see hyperscale cloud providers as key partners in providing edge infrastructure at these sites